 Get Local Through Event Participation

-There are additional resources and approaches you can take beyond the two noted here.
+There are additional resources and approaches you can take for your rare disease clinical trials beyond the two noted here.
 You can purchase databases for direct mail campaigns.
 There are many digital-only support groups, like those found on Facebook Groups.
 You can organize your own events or start your own groups.
 We have found that the secret sauce for success is persistence, a desire to help and add value to the groups, providing good quality information, and meeting stated commitments.

 Imperial has managed hundreds of community outreach efforts involving advocacy groups for enrollment in clinical trials.
-We would love to speak with you about your trial and discuss custom ways that we can help you identify, educate, enroll, and retain rare disease patients in your study.
+Contact us, we would love to speak with you about your trial and discuss custom ways that we can help you identify, educate, enroll, and retain rare disease patients in your study.

 Great post about rare disease enrollment.
 I am doing internship it is very helpful for me.
 I am currently working on Clinical Research and I found this post and it’s most useful.
 This would be the best place to source all the necessary information for beginners.